 While the Firecuda name is quite new, really this is just a rebrand of Seagate’s longstanding line of solid state hard drives.
 This particular version is the second update to the Firecuda line, and the fifth generation of hybrid hard drives.
 We’re looking at the 3.5” version, which is available in both 1TB and 2TB storage versions.
 It’s shaped the same as any typical 3.5” hard drive, so it’s full compatible with any desktop computer or external case.

 The drive has 64 MB of head cache.
 All hard drives require cache for the read heads, so this isn’t related to the SSD portion of the drive.
 The SSD itself is 8GB in size, which is large enough to hold a solid chunk of a game, or several media files.
-The drive spins at 7200 rpm, which is the typical speed for consumer drives.
+The drive spins at 5400 rpm, which is a typical speed for consumer drives.

 Generally, we wouldn’t need to explain how a hard drive works.
 But before we can show you how this one performs, we first need to explain the differences between the various hybrid hard drives on the market.
 From your perspective, everything will work the same as any other hard drive.
 You can copy files to it, and read them back without any noticeable change.
 But behind the scenes, there is a lot of advanced calculations going on.
 To your computer, there is no difference between the solid state portion of the drive and the spinning disk portion.
 All it sees is 2TB of storage.
 But the firmware inside the drive is always trying to decide which files should be duplicated to the SSD, and they each do this differently.

 The fact that they are duplicated and not moved is important – the original files still exist on the main drive.
 This means that, at any time, the drive can decide that one file is more important than another, and quickly overwrite it without losing the original.
 This means that small improvements to its selection process can result in almost instant performance improvement.